moehriegitt/hob3l/doc/jsformat.md

 array has to have the same size as the 'vertex' array, and for every 3 values in the 'vertex' array, there must be four values in the 'color' array.

+## 'anim'

+Whether to start with activated animation.
+Can be set to 'false' to switch the default off.

 ### 'group'